-Deleted: a small business advocate office and single point of contact

-Deleted: every small business owner;

-- (H) Projects located in jurisdictions with measures that reduce costs for transportation-related infrastructure or programs that encourage active modes of transportation or other alternatives to automobiles.
-Qualifying policies include, but are not limited to, publicly funded programs to expand sidewalks or protect bike/micro-mobility lanes; creation of onstreet parking for bikes; transit-related improvements; or establishment of carshare programs. - (I) Projects located in jurisdictions that have established pre-approved or prototype plans for missing middle housing types (e.g., duplexes, triplexes, and fourplexes) in low-density, single-family residential areas. - (J) Establishment of streamlined, program-level CEQA analysis and certification of general plans, community plans, specific plans with accompanying Environmental Impact Reports (EIR), and related documents and Projects located in jurisdictions that have documented practice of streamlining housing development at the Project level, such as by enabling a by-right approval process or by utilizing statutory and categorical exemptions as authorized by applicable law (Pub.
 Resources Code, Sections 21155.1, 21155.4, 21159.24, 21159.25; Gov. Code, Section 65457; Cal Code Regs., tit.
 14, Sections 15303, 15332; Pub.
-Resources Code, Sections 21094.5, 21099, 21155.2, 21159.28). - (K) Waiver or significant reduction of development impact fees for residential development. - (L) Establishment of local housing trust funds or collaboration on a regional housing trust fund. - (M) A comprehensive program that complies with the Surplus Land Act (Gov. Code, § 54220 et seq.) and that makes publicly owned land available for affordable housing, or for multifamily housing projects with the highest feasible percentage of units affordable to Lower Income households.
+Resources Code, Sections 21094.5, 21099, 21155.2, 21159.28).

+- (K) Waiver or significant reduction of development impact fees for residential development. - (L) Establishment of local housing trust funds or collaboration on a regional housing trust fund. - (M) A comprehensive program that complies with the Surplus Land Act (Gov. Code, § 54220 et seq.) and that makes publicly owned land available for affordable housing, or for multifamily housing projects with the highest feasible percentage of units affordable to Lower Income households.
 A qualifying program may utilize mechanisms such as land donations, land sales with significant write-downs, or below-market land leases.

-(h) Anti-Displacement Activities - 4 Points Maximum
+(g) Anti-Displacement Activities - 4 Points Maximum

-(1) Up to 4 points (2 points per activity) for Projects that document commitments to implement new or expanded Anti-displacement activities, as supported by an assessment of housing needs and displacement vulnerability.
+Up to 4 points for Projects that document a commitment to implement at least one (1) new or expanded Anti-displacement activity listed below, as supported by an assessment of housing needs and displacement vulnerability.

-Assessment: A Housing Needs and Displacement Vulnerability Assessment is required to receive Anti-displacement points in this category.
-Applicants are required to develop an assessment of the housing needs and displacement vulnerability for the communities overlapping the Project Area.
+Assessment: Applicants are required to develop an assessment of the housing needs and displacement vulnerability for the communities overlapping the Project Area.
 The assessment should describe housing needs and displacement vulnerability using the most recent economic statistics and demographic information available (U.S. Census or other more recently-collected local information is acceptable).
-The assessment should further provide details summarizing
+The assessment should provide details summarizing adopted and proposed policies and programs related to displacement as publicly-identified in the jurisdiction's Housing Element, other government policies, or any non-governmental organization's Anti-Displacement work.
+The assessment may be an existing document that meets the goals stated above or the Applicant can use the prompts found in Anti-displacement Attachment.